dsccommunity/SqlServerDsc/CONTRIBUTING.md

 Those SQL Server products that are still supported can be listed at the [Microsoft life cycle site](https://support.microsoft.com/en-us/lifecycle/search?alpha=SQL%20Server).

+## Design patterns

+### Group Managed Service Account

+For a resource to support (g)MSAs the DSC resource need to ignore the password part of the credential object when it is passed to the DSC resource.
+We should not add separate parameters for passing a (g)MSA.
+This also applies to Managed Service Accounts (MSAs).

+_This was discussed in [issue #738](https://github.com/dsccommunity/SqlServerDsc/issues/738)_.

 ### Naming convention

 The DSC resources contained in SqlServerDsc use the following naming convention: